Ex-S. Korean premier Kim Jong-pil, spy agency founder, dies | New Country 923

-SEOUL, South Korea (AP) — Kim Jong-pil, the founder of South Korea’s spy agency who also served twice as prime minister, first under his dictator boss and later under a man his agency kidnapped, has died.
+SEOUL, South Korea (AP) — Kim Jong-pil, the founder of South Korea’s spy agency whose political skills helped him also serve twice as prime minister, first under his dictator boss and later under a man his agency kidnapped, has died.
 He was 92.

 Kim was declared dead on arrival at Seoul’s Soonchunhyang University Hospital from his home on Saturday, said hospital official Lee Mi-jong.
 He described the cause of death as age-related complications.

-After Park seized power, Kim created and headed the Korean Central Intelligence Agency, a predecessor of the current National Intelligence Service, before serving as Park’s prime minister, the country’s No. 2 post, from 1971-1975.
+After the senior Park seized power, Kim created and headed the Korean Central Intelligence Agency, a predecessor of the current National Intelligence Service, before serving as his prime minister, the country’s No. 2 post, from 1971-1975.

 A government fact-finding panel said in 2007 that KCIA agents kidnapped Kim Dae-jung from a Tokyo hotel in 1973, days before he was to start a coalition of Japan-based South Korean organizations to work for their country’s democratization.
 It was the first official confirmation of one of the most notorious KCIA operations to stifle dissent.